Selecting a language will automatically trigger the translation of the page content.

 • Infringement of the right to strike

-Dismissal for personal reasons is unjustified (or without real and serious cause) where the pattern the dismissal is not recognized as valid by the judge.
+Dismissal for personal reasons is unjustified (or without real and serious cause) when the pattern the dismissal is not recognized as valid by the judge.

 Reintegration into the company is possible, on a proposal from the judge.

-The reinstated employee retains the benefits acquired before his dismissal.
+The employee is reinstated retains acquired benefits before his dismissal.

-If the employee or employer refuses to be reinstated, the judge shall award the employee an allowance payable by the employer.
+If the employee or employer refuses to reinstate him, the judge shall award the employee a compensation payable by the employer.

 The amount of compensation varies according to the employee's seniority and the number of employees in the company.